 There is genuine light at the end of the tunnel and the war with air pollution is one China is winning.

-Yes, it’s annoying and not the most attractive piece of attire.
+Yes, it’s annoying and the more high quality pollution masks are not the most attractive piece of attire.
 It’s uncomfortable and arguably makes breathing more difficult…

 Bottom line is – it’s not a “fashion is pain” situation here.